Want to know how long a video can be on Facebook to get the best engagement? Discover here the best video lengths for different objectives.

 With Reels, you’ve got seconds to make it count — but shorter isn’t always smarter.
 The trick is knowing when to cut and when to stretch.

-Here’s what this data shouts loud and clear: longer Reels get watched more.
-And not just marginally — that final leap in views is massive.
+Here’s what this data shouts loud and clear: Reels between 60 and 90 seconds get watched more.

-The data shows Reels that land in the 60–90 second range consistently outperform shorter clips across all metrics — engagement, shares, and views.
-That’s because longer Reels give you room to tell a story, land a message.
+The data shows Reels that land in the 60–90 second range consistently outperform shorter clips in both terms of engagement and views.
+And that's because longer Reels give you room to tell a story, land a message.

 Still, don’t stretch just to fill time.
 If the idea hits in 30 seconds, post it.
 But if you’ve got something strong, don’t cut it short — let the full 90 seconds work for you.